 It helps to remember that being patient is not the same as being lazy.
 Once you’ve completed a lot of work, it may be up to Google to acknowledge it.
 It’s (mostly) out of your hands.

 In the past, we’ve had to wait quite a while—sometimes years—for a Google algorithm to roll out and update our rankings.
 But maybe Google knows how fast the web goes these days.
-Maybe Google knows it’s better for the user experience if they provide faster results to webmasters, who can then improve their sites rather than sit on their thumbs.
+Maybe Google knows it’s better for the user experience if they provide faster results to webmasters, who can improve their sites rather than sit on their thumbs.

 Google works in mysterious ways.
 There’s no way to tell what it will do next, what miracle it will bestow that will force us all into some new way of thinking.
 Then again, it could bring ruin unto us.
-Just know that whatever happens you have the solutions to avoid a meltdown.
+Just know that whatever happens, you have the solutions to avoid a meltdown.